What is a Certified Ethical Hacker, and how much does he/she earn?

 The earnings potential of any individual is therefore very much influenced not only by his or her training, but the environment in which he chooses to work in, and his prior experience in the field.
 A freelance penetration tester, for example, may be able to charge higher “consultant” rates than an in-house CEH, depending on that particular individual’s experience with the company.
 A software professional who decides to become certified may or may not experience a commensurate rise in salary depending on the policies of his employer, and how much that certification and its corresponding skills are valued within the company.
 Also it depends on the country you live in, for instance the United States has a higher salary range with the five jobs listed above, compared to Canada.
 CEH positions are challenging, interesting and pay extremely well, prompting professionals to consider CEH as a good career move.
 If you are an outside the box thinker, have a strong eye for solving problems and a passion for security, the CEH route is an excellent way for you to move forward in your career.

-For more information on CEH training please click below:
+For more on CEH – Certified Ethical Hacker Training and Certification please click below: